developit/chime/public/api.md

 - Accept: application/json
 - Authorization: Bearer [access_token] *Optional*

-Returns the users follwing the specified user, in blocks of 20.
+Returns the users following the specified user, in blocks of 20.
 Results can be paged through using the ?offset= parameter.
 For example, ?offset=20 and so forth.

 ### Get User's Followed Users <span class="level one"></span>